dentarg/auth0-blog/_posts/2018-04-26-rxjs-6-new-changes.md

 In the rare instance that your codebase defines its own TypeScript prototype operators and modifies the `Observable` namespace, your operator code would need to be updated in order for TypeScript to compile.

-A user-defined prototype operator can be created as follows:
+From the release notes examples, a user-defined prototype operator can be created as follows:

 ```javascript
 Observable.prototype.userDefined = () => {